ZaninAndrea/physics-rl/README.md

 conda install -c conda-forge fenics-dolfinx mpich pyvista
 ```

--   install the other libraries
+-   install the other dependencies

 ```
 pip install -r requirements.txt
 ```

+# Compatibility

+Python 3.9 or more recent is required